LIVE

 💡 E = ½ × k × x²

-Doubling x quadruples energy.
-Doubling k doubles energy.
+Doubling displacement quadruples stored energy.
+Doubling k doubles it.

 Spring Force